swaptacular/swpt_ca_scripts/README.md

 ## Reconfiguring a registered peer

 To increase the number of sending queues for a registered peer, you can use the "reconfigure-peer" command.
-For example, to increase the number of sending queues to 3, run:
+For example, for the peer that we registered in the previous section, running:

 ```shell
 $ ./reconfigure-peer fd75076e66e6bd5f8b7dee0e03bd51a0 3
 ```

-To deactivate a registered peer, run:
+Will increase the number of sending queues for that peer to 3.
+If for some reason you want to deactivate this peer, run:

 ```shell
 $ ./reconfigure-peer fd75076e66e6bd5f8b7dee0e03bd51a0 --deactivate